ningia92/uniba/README.md

-# uniba
+# uniba projects and exercises

-Collection of projects completed during the bachelor's degree in computer science at Uniba
+Collection of projects and exerices completed during the bachelor's degree in computer science at Uniba